quii/learn-go-with-tests/arrays-and-slices.md

 `[][]string` if you need to.

 [Check out the Go blog post on slices][blog-slice] for an in-depth look into slices.
-Try writing more tests to demonstrate what you learn from reading it.
+Try writing more tests to solidify what you learn from reading it.

 Another handy way to experiment with Go other than writing tests is the Go playground.
 You can try most things out and you can easily share your code if